 Robotics and image guidance is used for maintaining an accurate precision and this treatment is specifically useful for those tumors that are near to significant structures.
 Lesions and tumors can be treated through numerous angles without involving any treatment interruption or clinician intervention.

 When is Cyberknife a Suitable Treatment Option?

 Radiation therapy, surgery or chemotherapy are some of the traditional therapies that are used in combination with Cyberknife stereotactic radiosurgery.
-Following are the circumstances that requires Cyberknife system –
+Following are the circumstances that require Cyberknife system –